 cool rising property prices, which weighed on shares there.

-Hopes remained among traders that post-holiday buying might yet resume.
-"A
+There were still hopes among traders that post-holiday buying might yet

-lot of Chinese guys are still out.
-We might get a bit more action when Chinese
+resume.
+"A lot of Chinese guys are still out.
+We might get a bit more action

-New Year officially finishes with the Lantern Festival on the 24th," a
+when Chinese New Year officially finishes with the Lantern Festival on the